 William James Bennett (1787-1844)

-William James Bennett authentication from $175.
-William James Bennett appraisal from $25.
-William James Bennett certificates of authenticity (COA).
-William James Bennett analysis, research, scientific tests, full authentications.
+We perform William James Bennett art authentication, appraisal, certificates of authenticity (COA), analysis, research, scientific tests, full art authentications.
 We will help you sell your William James Bennett or we will sell it for you.

 William James Bennett was an early American painter and engraver, born in England.
 He received his artistic training at the Royal Academy and studied painting, sculpture and engraving.
 As a young man, he began to exhibit watercolors in London and continued to do so until he left for the United States in 1826.

 Bennett’s reputation as a watercolor painter followed him to the United States and earned him a spot as a member of the National Academy of Design.
 Bennett eventually became a teacher and lived on the campus and exhibited his work there often.

 Some art historians also consider Bennett to be the master of aquatint in his time.
 He created a number of aquatints based on his own paintings, and became famous for cityscapes and street scenes of New York.
 Bennett was not limited to painting scenes of just New York, and created watercolors of other New England and southern cities as well.

 Bennett also created a number of illustrations and engravings for books as well as the New York City magazine “The Mirror.”
 His first commission while living in New York was to create watercolors, and then aquatints of Manhattan city scenes.
 These were later published in “Megarey’s Street Views in the City of New-York.”